AJThePro99/AJThePro99/README.md

 > *"To me, programming is my magic wand.
 It's plain wizardry - it's how I turn thoughts in my head into real
 >  tools that people can actually use.
 Every project is a puzzle where clean code meets clever problem-solving."*

-Currently pursuing my B.Tech in **Computer Science & Engineering** at VelTech University (2023-2027).
+Currently pursuing my Bachelor of Technology in **Computer Science & Engineering** at VelTech University (2023-2027).
 I specialize in building systems that are as enjoyable to maintain as they are to use.

 ---